-Implementing Artificial intelligence Solutions: Are Your Operations Ready?
+Implementing Artificial Intelligence Solutions: Are Your Operations Ready?

-Understanding the problems that AI can solve:
+Understanding the solutions that AI can provide:

 To understand if your company is ready to utilize artificial intelligence, you must first ask why you will be employing this technology.
 What problem are you trying to solve?
 Is there a simple solution before approaching something more complicated?